willfaught/willfaught.github.io/content/blog/2016-12-06-why-does-calloc-exist.md

 - programming
 - c
 - calloc
-title: Why does calloc exist?
+title: Why Does Calloc Exist?
 ---

 Nathaniel J. Smith on the purpose of calloc: